 Program and Educational Overview

-Wexner Graduate Fellowships are granted to exceptional candidates with a
+The Wexner Graduate Fellowship/Davidson Scholars Program selects exceptional candidates with a

 strong personal commitment to the Jewish community, a record of

 demonstrated excellence in academic achievement, and the potential to